Pandoa/4dsPro/patchnotes.md

 This section contains the patch notes of the latest updates.

+### 1.0.19
+- Improved the Fake API used to test the code in Editor.

 ### 1.0.18
 - Updated the Android UMP library to version `2.0.0`.
 - Fixed a crash when calling the `SetPersonalizedAdsEnabled()` method on Android.